 Elevated levels of sugar in the bloodstream damage your feet in two significant ways.
 The combination of these two factors can lead to even more severe complications down the road.

-Too much sugar can be toxic for nerves, and interferes with their ability to send and receive signals to and from the brain and other organs.
+Elevated blood sugar can be toxic to nerves, and interferes with their ability to send and receive signals to and from the brain and other organs.
 While any nerve in your body can be affected, the peripheral nerves of the feet tend to be the most vulnerable and the first to show symptoms of the disease.

 When sensory nerves are affected, you may slowly lose the ability to feel your feet properly.
 If this is severe, you may not even notice cuts, bleeding, or other injuries until long after they occur.
-You may also be more likely to lose your footing or trip and fall.
+You may also be more likely to lose your balance, causing you to trip and fall.

-Damaged nerves can also alter the natural sweat secretion and oil production on your legs and feet, which can cause skin to break down.
+Damaged nerves can also alter the natural sweat secretion and oil production on your legs and feet, which can cause skin to become dry and scaling.

 High blood sugar causes inflammation in the blood vessels, which restricts the amount of blood and oxygen that can reach the tissues of the feet and legs.
 This can have a number of damaging effects: